1. Budget Direct Insurance

 Step 1: Register online at the official VEP portal

-You can only register for a VEP online at the official VEP portal.
+You can only register for a VEP online at the official portal Malaysia Vehicle Entry Permit (jpj.gov.my).

 You will need to create an account before you start the application process.

 This account can be used to view any updates on the status of your application.
-Do remember your account details to avoid any hassle.
+Remember your account details to avoid any hassle.

 You will be asked to input your personal details, this should be the registered owner of the car, plus your vehicle information.